kouprlabs/voltaserve/README.md

 ### Connect with WebDAV

-Voltaserve supports [WebDAV](https://en.wikipedia.org/wiki/WebDAV), by default using the port `6000`.
+Voltaserve supports [WebDAV](https://en.wikipedia.org/wiki/WebDAV), by default it's using the port `6000`.

 To connect you can use [WinSCP](https://winscp.net) on Windows and [Cyberduck](https://cyberduck.io) on macOS.